The Dillinger Escape Plan: Search for a new vocalist and Irony Is a Dead Scene (2000–2002)

 After several months of touring, including appearances on the Warped Tour and March Metal Meltdown, the band and Wood parted ways, with Wood moving on to his own project, Shat, and Liam Wilson took his place.
 Later that same year, the band parted ways with Minakakis.
 Minakakis credited his departure from the band to the rigorous touring schedule.
-Without a vocalist, The Dillinger Escape Plan began a nationwide search for a replacement via their website, releasing an instrumental version of "43 % Burnt" from Calculating Infinity and inviting prospective vocalists to record and send their own vocal tracks.
+Without a vocalist, The Dillinger Escape Plan began a nationwide search for a replacement via their website, releasing an instrumental version of "43% Burnt" from Calculating Infinity and inviting prospective vocalists to record and send their own vocal tracks.
 They received many submissions, including one with rapping and one with death growls.
 While the search was underway, the band had already composed some songs and decided to record an instrumental EP, eventually asking Mike Patton to sing on it.
 In the meantime, they played some shows as an instrumental act and invited vocalist Sean Ingram of Coalesce to join them for their performance at Krazy Fest 4 on July 28, 2001.

 In late 2001, Dillinger Escape Plan met Greg Puciato, one of the people who submitted a recording to the band.
-Puciato included two versions of "43% Burnt"; one in the style of with all of the same lyrics, and one with original lyrics written by him.
+Puciato included two versions of "43% Burnt"; one with the band's provided lyrics, and one with original lyrics written by him.
 The band offered him the job after two practice sessions.
 He accepted, first appearing at the CMJ Music Festival in New York City in October.
 Soon after, Puciato and the band covered "Damaged I" and "Damaged II" by Black Flag for the tribute compilation Black on Black.

 The plan to record with Patton was in place before a replacement vocalist had been found, but by the time Patton had recorded vocals and the EP was released, the band had been touring with Puciato for nearly a year.
 Epitaph Records offered to release the album and, although the band was doubtful at first, they finally accepted due to the label's enthusiasm.
 The EP titled Irony Is a Dead Scene was released on August 27, 2002.
 The EP features Weinman, Pennie, Benoit, Wilson, Patton on vocals, and ex-bassist Adam Doll assisting with keyboards and sample effects.